tanerijun/vitaneri/src/content/posts/setting-up-vitest-testing-library-and-jest-dom-in-your-vite-project.md

 ---
 datetime: 2023-01-06T13:07:13.165Z
 title: "Setting Up Vitest, Testing Library, And jest-dom In Your Vite Project"
-slug: setting-up-vitest-testing-library-and-jest-dom-in-your-vite-project
-featured: true
 tags:
   - vitest
   - javascript
   - typescript
-description: "A short tutorial on how to setup Vitest, Testing Library, and jest-dom in your Vite Project."
 ---

 This will be a brief tutorial on how to setup Vitest, Testing Library, and jest-dom in your Vite Project.